oresmius/qru_kotlin/README.md

 - **.UDC Files**

   QRU can import N1MM Logger+ .udc contest definition files that you provide.
-  QRU does not include or redistribute any .udc files.
-  N1MM Logger+ and related marks are trademarks of their respective owners.
-  References to “N1MM Logger+” are for compatibility description only; there is no affiliation, partnership, or endorsement.
-  Users are responsible for ensuring they have the rights to use any files they import.
-  All imports are processed locally on your device.

 - **Open Source:**
   Project is fully open for study and community contributions.
 Commercial use is prohibited.